EmanuelNikolov/IgdbApiBundle/README.md

   api_key: YOUR_API_KEY
 ```
 ## With Symfony Flex
+*I have submitted a pull request to the symfony/recipes-contrib repository and I am waiting for them to add my recipe.
+Until then, you will have to create the file specified below and copy it's contents yourself.*

-This bundle has a Flex recipe that will automatically add `en_igdb_api.yaml` in your `config/packages` directory:
+~~This bundle has a Flex recipe that will automatically add `en_igdb_api.yaml` in your `config/packages` directory:~~
 ```yaml
 # config/packages/en_igdb_api.yaml
 en_igdb_api:
   base_url: YOUR_BASE_URL
   api_key: YOUR_API_KEY
 ```
-It will also update your `.gitignore` file, so that your credentials do not accidentally leak.
+~~It will also update your `.gitignore` file, so that your credentials do not accidentally leak.~~
 ## Using your credentials
 First, replace `YOUR_BASE_URL` and `YOUR_API_KEY` with your own credentials,
 which can be found at the [IGDB API's homepage](https://api.igdb.com/) (you have to be logged in).